-Bingley is a market town in the Aire Valley and on the edge of the scenic Yorkshire Dales.
+Bingley is a market town situated within the Aire Valley and on the edge of the scenic Yorkshire Dales.

-Bingley has excellent transport access to Leeds, Bradford and Skipton, making commuting easy.
-The train station in the town centre offers excellent services to Leeds (taking about 20 minutes), Bradford (in 15 minutes), and Skipton (in 25 minutes).
-There are also good road links to nearby towns and cities too, making commuting by car an excellent option too.
-Leeds Bradford Airport is only 10 miles away, providing the opportunity to travel further afield for work or pleasure.
+Bingley has excellent transport links to Leeds, Bradford, and Skipton, making commuting an easy option from here.
+The train station is located within the town centre and it offers excellent services to Leeds (taking about 20 minutes), Bradford (in 15 minutes), and Skipton (in 25 minutes).
+There are good road links to nearby towns and cities too, making commuting by car an excellent option.
+Leeds Bradford Airport is only 10 miles away, providing the opportunity to travel further afield (UK or internationally) for work or pleasure.

 Education is well provided for in Bingley with several good primary and secondary schools.
 Primary schools include Myrtle Park Primary School, St Joseph’s Catholic Primary School, Priesthorpe Primary School, and Trinity All Saints Primary School.
-For secondary education, there’s Beckfoot School and Bingley Grammar School, which was founded in the 16th century making it one of the oldest in the country.
+For secondary education there’s Beckfoot School (which also has a sixth form) and Bingley Grammar School, which was founded in the 16th century.

-Bingley boasts a great range of pubs, including the original location of The Potting Shed Bar & Gardens, which started the chain that can now be found in Guiseley, Beverley and Halifax.
-The Old White Horse Inn is one of the oldest buildings in Bingley, and it used to be a coaching inn.
-Bingley Brewery normally opens its taproom every other weekend, serving up its full range of beers.
+Bingley boasts a great range of pubs, including the original location of The Potting Shed Bar & Gardens, which started the chain that’s now found in Guiseley, Beverley and Halifax, amongst other places.
+The Old White Horse Inn is one of the oldest buildings in Bingley, and it used to be a traditional coaching inn.
+Bingley Brewery opens its tap room every other weekend to serve up its full range of beers.

-In and around Main St there’s a great selection of pubs, takeaways, restaurants and cafes to enjoy.
-People enjoy Italian feasts at Valentino, and meeting friends for a drink at Martinez Wines.
+There’s a great selection of pubs, restaurants and cafes to visit in and around Main St. People enjoy Italian feasts at Valentino and meeting friends for a drink at Martinez Wines.

-There are several healthcare facilities within Bingley, including GP surgeries and medical practices in the town and its nearby villages.
+There are several healthcare facilities within Bingley, with several GP surgeries and medical practices located within the town and its nearby villages.
 There’s also a pharmacy and a lot of dental practices covering the area.

-Bingley has its impressive five-rise lock staircase, where one lock opens directly into another and they are all joined together.
+Bingley has its impressive five-rise lock staircase, where one lock opens directly into another and they’re all joined together.
 They were built in 1774 and are quite unique, rising over 60 feet across the five locks.

-Myrtle Park plays host to the annual Bingley Music Live Festival, which has seen the likes of The Human League, The Charlatans, Happy Mondays, Editors and Bingley's own Marmozets.
-It’s a great place to visit at any time of year though as it has excellent leisure facilities like fishing, bowls and a play area for children.
-Bingley St Ives is just outside of the town and has 500 acres of country parkland.
-There’s plenty of good walks here, as well as a café and a large children’s play area.
+Myrtle Park plays host to the annual Bingley Music Live Festival, which has seen the likes of The Human League, The Charlatons, Happy Mondays, Editors and Bingley's own Marmozets.
+It’s a great place to visit at any time of year though as it has leisure facilities like fishing, bowls and a play area for children.
+Bingley St Ives is just outside of town and has 500 acres of country parkland.
+There’s plenty of good walks here, as well as a café and a large children’s play area